nicola-lunghi/PySwitch/web/README.md

 ## Run locally

-If you want to run it locally or do any developemnt to it, you need to install Docker if not already done.
+If you want to run it locally or do any development to it, you need to install Docker if not already done.
 Then you can just open a terminal in this folder and run this command:

 docker compose up -d